Foreign internal defense: Effective FID and partnership

 Especially when the HN government, the insurgency, and the FID force come from different cultures, careful thought needs to be given both to the way the parties perceive the rules, and the ways they communicate their agreement to one another.
-Steven Metz, of the US Army Strategic Studies Institute, observed:

-Metz warns that the paradigm may have changed.
+Steven Metz, of the US Army Strategic Studies Institute, warns that the paradigm may have changed.

-Insurgency matters today because it is linked to the phenomenon of transnational terrorism.
-Insurgents have long used terrorism in the operational sense, deterring those who supported the government and creating an environment of violence and insecurity to erode public trust in the regime.
-But now terrorism plays a strategic role as well.
-Insurgents can use terrorism as a form of long-range power projection against outsiders who support the government they are fighting.
-This could deter or even end outside assistance.
-It is easy to imagine, for instance, that the already fragile backing for American involvement in Iraq would erode even further if the Iraqi insurgents launched attacks in the United States.
-Even more important, an insurgent movement able to seize control of a state could support transnational terrorists.
-The idea is that insurgents have demonstrated an affinity for violence and extremism which would flavor their policies if they came to power.

 He rejects the idea that transnational terrorism is uniquely Islamic.

-It is less the chance of an insurgent victory which creates a friendly environment for transnational terrorism than persistent internal conflict shattering control and restraint in a state.
-During an insurgency, both the insurgents and the government focus on each other, necessarily leaving parts of the country with minimal security and control.
-Transnational terrorists exploit this.
-And protracted insurgency creates a general disregard for law and order.
-Organized crime and corruption blossom.
-Much of the population loses its natural aversion to violence.
-Thus a society brutalized and wounded by a protracted insurgency is more likely to spawn a variety of evils, spewing violent individuals into the world long after the conflict ends.

 Participants in FID programs

 No external force can guarantee success against an insurgency unless the people regard the Host Nation (HN) government as legitimate.
 Limited external support helped Ramon Magsaysay defeat the Hukbalahap insurgency in the Philippines, with one of the most important parts of that support being the availability of air transport so he could be visible in remote areas.
 The Vietnam War showed that even a superpower cannot make an unresponsive and corrupt government succeed against insurgents, especially when the superpower has significant conflict in its internal decisionmaking.
-An ineffective HN government guarantees the failure of counterinsurgency.

-The first part of this discussion discusses two parts of the "McCormick Magic Diamond" terms the "counterinsurgency force" (i.e., principally the HN government and closely aligned FID units) and the "international community" (i.e., nongovernmental organizations (NGO)) and other nation-states).